 More elaborate grafting trolleys have four wheels, storage capacity, and shade.

-Click on the image to see the movie.
+Click on the button below to see chip bud grafting video.

 Rows of completed chip buds.